-2.2.2.2 Future Dust Suppression
+3.2.3.2 Future Dust Suppression

-Future dust suppression projects would be implemented on current or anticipated high emission source areas, as well as areas that are currently underwater and are expected to become exposed in the coming years.
-One or more of the dust suppression methods outlined in Section 2.2.2.3 may be considered for these areas.
+Future dust suppression projects would be implemented on current or anticipated high emission source areas, as well as areas that are currently underwater and are expected to become exposed in the future.
+One or more of the dust suppression methods outlined in Section 3.2.3.3 may be considered for these areas.
 The proposed layout of the future dust suppression areas has two important features.
 First, it connects multiple adjacent projects, which would limit the lateral extent of project area subjected to winds that are not mitigated by SSMP projects.
 By limiting the amount of project edge in relation to the project area, the emissions potential of the overall restoration would likely be lower.
 Second, the layout aims to establish control as high up on the lakebed as possible, maximizing the dust suppression benefit of the water management infrastructure established early in the program for dust source areas downslope of the projected 2023 exposed lakebed.
+Lessons learned and information that is available prior to project design and development will be considered in planning, consistent with Goal 3.